 Nature is so fascinating!
 Did you know that the vivid colors of fall leaves were actually there all summer, just masked by green—or, that the main reason that the leaves change color is NOT due to changing weather?
-Enjoy some naturalist fun facts about what causes leaves to change color.
+Enjoy some natural fun facts about what causes leaves to change color.

 Why Do Trees Change Color?